 What is Ninlaro?

-Ninlaro is usually given after at least one other cancer medicine has been tried without success.
+This combination is usually given after treatment with at least one other cancer medicine has failed.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 You should not use Ninlaro if you are allergic to ixazomib.

 To make sure Ninlaro is safe for you, tell your doctor if you have ever had: